coleifer/django-generic-m2m/docs/example.rst

 * custom form classes and views to handle creating the relationships
 * javascript that handles autocompletion and storing data in the form
 * autocomplete providers that make it possible to do autocompletion on our models
+* code in template to show the related objects for a post or photo

 We'll tackle this stuff one bit at a time starting with the form classes and views, since thats all normal django stuff we're all probably familiar with.